pulumi/pulumi-go-provider/README.md

 **Library documentation can be found at** [![Go Reference](https://pkg.go.dev/badge/github.com/pulumi/pulumi-go-provider.svg)](https://pkg.go.dev/github.com/pulumi/pulumi-go-provider)

-_Note_: This library is in active development, and not everything is hooked up.
-You should expect breaking changes as we fine tune the exposed APIs.
-We definitely appreciate community feedback, but you should probably wait to port any existing providers over.

 The highest level of `pulumi-go-provider` is `infer`, which derives as much possible from your Go code.
 The "Hello, Pulumi" example below uses `infer`.
 For detailed instructions on building providers with `infer`, click